apache/age-website/docs/intro/comparability.md

     * Booleans are compared such that false is less than true.
     * Comparison to any value that is not also a boolean follows the rules of orderability.
 * Strings
     * Strings are compared in dictionary order, i.e. characters are compared pairwise in ascending order from the start of the string to the end.
 Characters missing in a shorter string are considered to be less than any other character.
-For example, 'a' &lt; 'aa'.
+For example, `'a' < 'aa'`.
     * Comparison to any value that is not also a string follows the rules of orderability.
 * Lists
     * Lists are compared in sequential order, i.e. list elements are compared pairwise in ascending order from the start of the list to the end.
 Elements missing in a shorter list are considered to be less than any other value (including null values).
-For example, [1] &lt; [1, 0]but also [1] &lt; [1, null].
+For example, `[1] < [1, 0]` but also `[1] < [1, null]`.
     * Comparison to any value that is not also a list follows the rules of orderability.
 * Maps
     * The comparison order for maps is unspecified and left to implementations.
     * The comparison order for maps must align with the equality semantics outlined below.
 In consequence, any map that contains an entry that maps its key to a null value is incomparable.
-For example, {a: 1} &lt;= {a: 1, b: null} evaluates to null.
+For example, `{a: 1} <= {a: 1, b: null}` evaluates to null.
     * Comparison to any value that is not also a regular map follows the rules of orderability.

 Entities